Anthony Smith (safety): Green Bay Packers

 After the Pittsburgh Steelers failed to tender Smith an offer as a restricted free agent in the 2009 offseason, Smith was signed by the Green Bay Packers on March 9.
 He was waived by the Packers on September 5, 2009.

 St. Louis Rams

 Smith was claimed off waivers by the St. Louis Rams on September 6, 2009.
 He was waived on November 5.

 Jacksonville Jaguars

 Smith was claimed off waivers by the Jacksonville Jaguars on November 6, 2009.

 Green Bay Packers

 Smith was traded to the Green Bay Packers October 17, 2010.
 He was placed on injured reserve on December 18.
 The Packers, however, went on to win Super Bowl XLV against his former team the Pittsburgh Steelers, making Smith a two-time Super Bowl Champion.

 Tennessee Titans

 On August 9, 2011, Smith signed with the Tennessee Titans.
 After playing in 13 games with zero starts and four tackles in 2011, Smith retired from the NFL in 2012.

-Personal life

-Smith has appeared in the music video "Tattoo" by Natasha Mosley.
-He has also formed the rap group FaceCard Bosses and is currently recording their debut album slated to be released in 2015.